UCI-GDIM32-W25/in-class-activities-sloan05/README.md

 - Post-processing: are shaders that affect the look of your entire screen.
 Make sure to find effects that are compatable with your pipeline and unity version.

 - When downloading effects: download --> open with/in Unity --> import --> add effect --> select your effect.

+## Activity 2: group meeting attendance

+Attendance: Bilal, Bella, Laura

+## Activity 3: playtest notes

+- Fix character sliding issue

+- Mouse cursor sensitivity is too high, but like only on some people's laptops for some reason.

+- Camera movement/player turning around is kinda janky and laggy --> missing Time.deltaTime so maybe that's the reason.

+- Get cursor locked to screen

 # Week 7
 ## Activity 1: Raycasting & NPC State Machine